biaandersson/saltstack/README.md

 This repository is a template for creating your own states and pillars.
 It is a good starting point for creating your own configuration management repository.
 I might add some `Formulas` and other states and pillars in the future.

 Formulas are a collection of Salt states that are designed to be reusable.
 They are a great way to organize your Salt states and make them more portable and shareable.
-Formulas are a great way to organize your Salt states and make them more portable and shareable.
 You can think of them as a way to package up your Salt states into a single unit that can be easily shared and reused.
 In simple terms, think of them as `React components` for Salt states.